 Several other studies showed that peony, when combined with licorice in equal parts, greatly reduced painful menstruation by preventing prostaglandin production.
-The conclusion of this finding shows that this blends action plays a key role in reducing primary dysmenorrhea, but also is very helpful in treating the underlying causes of secondary dysmenorrhea.
+The conclusion of this finding shows that this blend action plays a key role in reducing primary dysmenorrhea, but also is very helpful in treating the underlying causes of secondary dysmenorrhea.

 In the 1970’s, studies showed a link to why women experience painful menstrual cramps.
 Scientists discovered that women with menstrual cramps had high levels of prostaglandin F2 alpha (PGF2).
 Prostaglandin F2 alpha is made by the uterus to stop progesterone production when there has been no implantation at the end of the menstrual cycle.
-Women with Dysmennorhea have been shown to produce 7 times more prostaglandin F2 alpha than women who do not.
+Women with Dysmenorrhea have been shown to produce 7 times more prostaglandin F2 alpha than women who do not.
 When the prostaglandin F2 alpha is released into the blood stream in high levels it causes the uterus to spasm.
 This also creates a state of inflammation because PGF2 is a known inflammatory chemical in the body.
 Uterine cramping and inflammation is the cause of the pain.
 Scientists still do not know why the body produces more PGF2 in women with painful menstrual cramps.
-It is wonderful to know that a combination of peony and licorice may inhibit prostaglandin production, thus treating dysmennorhea.
+It is wonderful to know that a combination of peony and licorice may inhibit prostaglandin production, thus treating dysmenorrhea.

 Famous western herbalist Susun Weed finds that Dong Quai combines well with peony, astragalus and licorice for dysmenorrhea.
-She notes that there are less side effects, such as stomach upset when Dong Quai is combined with these other herbs.
+She notes that there are fewer side effects, such as stomach upset when Dong Quai is combined with these other herbs.

 Combined With Dong Quai for Iron Deficient Anemia Treatment